twillis209/zinb_analysis/notes.md

 Seems to have run to completion.

 Tried again with `_ziadd0.33`, but terminated it earlier as I now have an ARC account.
 Running this will be my first job.

+On the cluster on one core, the script ran for 8 hours without completion.
+Really will need to parallelise it.

 ### figS12